 Our gut microbiome is a key player in immune response, digestion, blood sugar regulation, hormone balance, stress-handling, and mood.
 The microbiome also impacts the body’s production of enzymes, vitamins, hormones, and neurotransmitters, and communicates with the mitochondria, or energy-producing “power plant” of each cell in the body.
 The relationship between the gut microbiome and the brain is key to metabolism, the ability to convert food into energy, according to Gittleman.

 To improve the gut-brain connection, she recommends taking probiotics, especially Lactobacillus acidophilus, Bifidobacterium bifidum, and Bifidobacterium longum.
 Also address negative emotions, such as grief or depression caused by loneliness.
 (Try Bach Rescue Remedy.)
 And find ways to make connections with people, such as attending faith-based services, volunteering in your community, or joining a supportive online group.

 The Healthy Aging Diet

 Gittleman recommends whole, unprocessed organic fresh fruits and vegetables, pasture-raised protein, properly prepared legumes, and essential fats, especially from omega-6-rich sources such as hemp seeds.
-She also advises avoiding the most common foods that cause sensitivities—wheat, corn, yeast, sugar, peanuts, and nightshades (tomatoes, potatoes, bell and hot peppers, paprika, eggplant, goji berries, and ashwagandha).
+She also advises avoiding the most common foods that cause sensitivities—wheat, corn, yeast, sugar, peanuts, and nightshades (tomatoes, potatoes, bell peppers, hot peppers, paprika, eggplant, goji berries, and ashwagandha).